cozy/DACC/README.md

 When measures are purged, the impacted aggregate are updated to save the purge date in the `last_raw_measures_purged` column.

+## Wildcard aggregates

+It is possible to manually generate wildcard aggregates:

+`flask compute-wildcard-aggregate <measure_name> <group1,group2> --from-date 2021-01-01 --to-date 2022-01-01`

+A wildcard aggregate will consider all the measures for any group value, if the group is specified.

+For instance, let us consider an `electric-consumption` measure with `group1_key: heating_type` and `group2_key: surface`.
+If you want to aggreagte all the measures for any surface, you can run:

+`flask compute-wildcard-aggregate electric-consumption group2`

+This will produce aggregates with `group2: *` for each heating type.

+ℹ️ You can specify a date range with `--from-date` and `--to-date` to restrict the measures based on the `RawMeasure.last_updated` column.
+The default values are respectively `1970-01-01` and the current date.

 ## Logging

 Simply enable the functionality in your config file and define minimum message criticity (in syslog's meaning) you want to be sent to syslog: